Detailed Explanation of the Cash Flow Statement

 Cash Flow from Investing Activities

 The investing activities section shows cash spent on and generated from the company’s long-term investments.
-This includes the purchase or sale of physical assets, such as property, plant, and equipment (PP&E), as well as financial investments like stocks or bonds.
-It provides insight into a company’s growth strategy and capital expenditure.
+This includes purchasing or selling physical assets such as property, plant, and equipment (PP&E) and financial investments like stocks or bonds.
+It provides insight into a company’s growth strategy and capital expenditures.

 Key Components: